-In 2006, it was designated as one of the national Important Preservation Districts for Groups of Historic Buildings.
+In 2006, it was designated as one of the National Important Preservation Districts for Groups of Historic Buildings.
 The town has a deep connection to traditional healing practices, and many shops and businesses related to medicine and herbs.
-A stroll through the streets is certain to summon feelings of nostalgia for Japan’s rich history.
+A stroll through the streets is certain to evoke feelings of nostalgia for Japan’s rich history.

 Address